denten-books/plain-text/supporting-docs/book-proposal/proposal.md

 "Plain Text" makes a theoretical intervention in the cluster of media studies- and digital humanities-related fields that include science and technology studies, platform studies, history of data, software and critical code studies, and media archeology.
-Recent comparable books in this space include:
-- *Paper Knowledge* by Lisa Gitelman (Duke University Press, 2014)
+Recent comparable books in this space include: *Paper Knowledge*, by Lisa Gitelman (Duke University Press, 2014); *Coding Freedom:
-- *Coding Freedom: The Ethics and Aesthetics of Hacking*, by Gabriella Coleman (Princeton University Press, 2012)
-- *Mechanisms: New Media and the Forensic Imagination*, by Matthew G.
-  Kirschenbaum (MIT Press, 2012)
--  *Files: Law and Media Technology*, by Cornelia Vismann (Stanford University Press, 2008)
+The Ethics and Aesthetics of Hacking*, by Gabriella Coleman (Princeton University Press, 2012); *Mechanisms: New Media and the Forensic Imagination*, by Matthew G. Kirschenbaum (MIT Press, 2012); *Files: Law and Media Technology*, by Cornelia Vismann (Stanford University Press, 2008); *Programmed
-- *Programmed Visions: Software and Memory*, by Wendy Hui Kyong Chun (MIT, 2013)
+Visions: Software and Memory*, by Wendy Hui Kyong Chun (MIT, 2013); *Beautiful
-- *Beautiful Data: A History of Vision and Reason since 1945*, by Orit Halpern (Duke, 2015)
+Data: A History of Vision and Reason since 1945*, by Orit Halpern (Duke, 2015);
-- and several titles in the Electronic Mediations series at Minnesota University Press, which published Lori Emerson's *Reading Writing Interfaces* in 2014.
+and several titles in the Electronic Mediations series at Minnesota University Press, which published Lori Emerson's *Reading Writing Interfaces* in 2014.

 My work differs from these volumes in two major ways.
 First, while committed to theoretical concerns---that is, ideas that can guide or challenge the way we study texts, their production, their meaning, and their impact on the people who use and produce them---my argument also dwells in the realm of traditional philosophy.
 Second, my argument is deeply grounded in the fields of software and electrical engineering.
-Consider my first chapter called  "We Have Always Been Digital," which begins with a discussion of "digital representation" as philosophers Nelson Goodman and John Haugeland define it in the analytic tradition.
+Consider my first chapter, called "We Have Always Been Digital," which begins with a discussion of "digital representation" as philosophers Nelson Goodman and John Haugeland define it in the analytic tradition.
 I proceed by testing their intuitions on the basis of something